 Ginseng practically does not have drug interactions

 Ginseng is harmless and practically does not have a toxic dose.
 Experimental studies have concluded that ginseng drug interactions are virtually non-existent ( Ramanathan2016pdi ).
 But the ginseng drug interactions are still circulating around the world.
 In my opinion, those who want to challenge this ancient drug as part of a broader anti-propaganda propaganda are spreading.
-When I look at the unfortunate article of Messina2006hsf , published in a major medical magazine and 100% based on speculation, or a Miller1998hms article, no word other than anti-propaganda propaganda impresses me (see also Fughberman1999hms ).
+When I look at the unfortunate article of Messina2006hsf , published in a major medical magazine and 100% based on speculation, or on a Miller1998hms article, no word other than anti-propaganda propagates me (see also the reaction of Fughberman1999hms ).
 From a commercial point of view, ginseng competes with Paracelsus drugs , while it is non-toxic and adaptive .
 On the lists of fictitious ginseng interactions, warfarin and anticoagulants in general, hypertensive drugs, diuretics, digoxin, steroids and estrogens, insulin and antidiabetic agents and psychopharmaceuticals (phenelzine and other monoamine oxidase blockers) appear.

 - Anticoagulants : Frequently mentioned ginseng interaction with warfarin does not exist ( Zhu1999pig , Vaes2000iww , Lee2010ibw ).